Install the hardware

 - Slide the appliance into the rack rails, keeping the pressure even on both sides.

 Verify that the appliance is locked in place by pulling it all the way out from the rack.

-A Small Form-Factor Pluggable (SFP) is a compact transceiver that can operate at speeds of up to 1 gigabit per second and is available in both copper and fiber types.
+A Small Form-Factor Pluggable (SFP) is a compact transceiver that can operate at speeds of up to 1 gigabit per second.
+It is available in both copper and fiber types.
 Inserting a 1G SFP copper transceiver converts the 1G SFP port to a 1000BASE-T port.
 Inserting a 1G SFP fiber transceiver converts the 1G SFP port to a 1000BASE-X port.

 Auto-negotiation is enabled by default on the ports into which you insert your transceiver.
-As soon as a link between the port and the network is established, the mode is matched on both ends of the cable for the transceivers.
+When a link between the port and the network is established, the mode is matched on both ends of the cable for the transceivers.
 The speed is also auto-negotiated.